-If there are any errors in a student's course registration, he/she should apply for cancellation of course(s) before the end of the cancellation period.
+If there are any errors in a student's course registration, they should apply for cancellation of course(s) before the end of the cancellation period.
 Students are allowed to cancel with approval from the Chair.
 Note that only cancellations are allowed.
 Under no circumstances may courses be added at this stage.
+"Wellness, the Body and Cultures" and the FLA core program courses are NOT allowed to cancel.